goldendoggies/JH-recipes/README.md

 $ cd JH-recipes

 ```
 Open the index.html file.
-This should open a browser window on your default web browser.
+This should open a browser window on your default web browser and take you to a local instance of the webpage.

 ```bash